How to Add a Disclosure To Your Website? (2025)

 How to Add a Disclosure to Your Website?

-In this section, we will help you create a disclosure document for your WordPress site using a legal document generator.
+In this section, we will help you create a disclosure document for your WordPress website compliance using a legal document generator.

 Using a plugin makes it easy to draft a disclosure statement for your website quickly.

-We recommend the WP Legal Pages plugin to create a disclosure and other important legal pages for your site.
+We recommend the WP Legal Pages plugin a privacy policy generator to create a disclosure and other important legal pages for your site.

 WP Legal Pages is a free tool that allows you to create and update your website’s disclosure pages easily.